 From this image taken in early October, I saw the potential in the D850 with improved focus tracking and more detail in the files.
 I do a fair amount of pixel peeking, looking closely at the original raw file in Lightroom (8256 x 5504 pixels) @ 3:1 magnification, I could count (if I had the patients), the individual leaves on the tree behind the subject.
-I was able to acquire a focus lock on the moving subject (the Amish girl on the scooter) by setting the camera to 3-D tracking, then placing focus on the subject via the sub-selector button on the back of the camera, then moving my thumb up to the AF-ON button for back button autofocus to let the camera track the subject as I made final adjustments to overall composition (just a fraction of a second prior to taking the image).
+I was able to acquire a focus lock on the moving subject (the Amish girl on the scooter) by setting the camera to 3-D tracking, then placing focus on the subject via the sub-selector button on the back of the camera, then moving my thumb up to the AF-ON button for back-button autofocus to let the camera track the subject as I made final adjustments to overall composition (just a fraction of a second before taking the image).
 Camera settings: Manual exposure mode, ISO 125, 80-400mm @ 120mm, f/4.8, 1/400 second.
-Camera was on a tripod but with a lightly tighten ballhead so I could make split second fluid compositional changes.
+The camera was on a tripod but with a lightly tighten ball head so I could make split-second fluid compositional changes.

 Love it!
 I find the D850 an impressive upgrade over the D810 for how I shoot!
 Some examples:

 New Perspectives with Tilting Monitor & Focus Peaking

 Being an older guy, being able to easily take images on the ground and not having to lay flat behind the camera to do so, or having the camera positioned above your head higher than you can stand, and still getting the images is exhilarating.

 Camera Settings: Manual exposure mode, ISO 64, 19mm, f/14, 4.0 seconds